gwer/cssmem/README.md

 # CSSMEM (CSS Module, Element, Modifier)

-CSSMEM is like BEM but there is CSS Module instead of Block.
+CSSMEM is like BEM but with CSS Module instead of Block.

 It works like `classnames/bind` but with CSSMEM methodology.